 Yes.
-You must maintain a cumulative grade point average (GPA) of at least 2.0 at the institution you are enrolled in to use the WI GI Bill.
-The cumulative GPA requirement was mandated by the Wisconsin Legislature as of January 1, 2014.
+In accordance with Wisconsin Statutes 38.24(7)(b) and 38.24(8)(b), a student must maintain a cumulative grade point average (GPA) of at least 2.0 at the institution you are enrolled in to use the WI GI Bill.
 This means that if your cumulative GPA is not at least 2.0, you will not qualify for tuition and fee remissions until the start of the next semester after your cumulative GPA reaches at least 2.0.

-The 2.0 cumulative GPA requirement covers grades earned at any point in your post-secondary academic career based on how the institution you attends calculates your GPA.
+The 2.0 cumulative GPA requirement can cover grades earned at any point in your post-secondary academic career based on how the institution you attend calculates your GPA.
 The state law that created the cumulative 2.0 GPA requirement did not include any provisions that allow institutions to modify or ignore grades earned in the past.